howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 ##### Copy-pasting code from the tutorial

 As you progress you'll be writing code, of course.
 Often you'll have the chance to copy and paste our code, but we strongly suggest if you're just starting out to **write the code yourself**.
-This will expose you to the _experience_ of writing code in a Typescript codebase with type-safety features.
+This will expose you to the _experience_ of writing code in a TypeScript codebase with type-safety features.
 This includes things like autocompletion and letting static safety guide your implementations, e.g. inside a GraphQL resolver.
 Also if you're new to TypeScript getting used to encountering, understanding, and fixing static type errors is essential practice.

 That said at no time should you feel _frustrated_.
 If things just aren't working, copy-paste our work as needed.
 Then, once things _are_ working, taking a moment muck around, break things, fix them again, etc. is almost always time well spent.